-I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources, but the financial outlook is very challenging
+I am satisfied that the Council has appropriate arrangements in place to secure economy, efficiency and effectiveness in its use of resources

 My consideration of the Council's arrangements to secure economy, efficiency and effectiveness has been based on the audit work undertaken on the accounts as well as placing reliance on the work completed under the Local Government (Wales) Measure 2009.
+The Auditor General will highlight areas where the effectiveness of these arrangements has yet to be demonstrated or where improvements could be made when he publishes his Annual Improvement Report.
+We will also shortly be issuing a report on the Council's financial resilience which will consider whether the Council's financial savings planning arrangements support financial resilience.